City , State

 Halcion withdrawal occurs due to changes in brain chemistry caused by the drug.
 Like other Benzodiazepines, Halcion binds with receptors in the brain that normally bind with the neurotransmitter GABA.
 Eventually, the brain stops producing its own GABA.
 Once a user stops taking Halcion, the brain becomes unbalanced because there is no longer any GABA present or being produced.
 The brain has to work to readjust natural chemicals that regulate nausea and mood without the drug.

-It can take as few as two weeks to develop a tolerance to Halcion.
+It can take as few as 2 weeks to develop a tolerance to Halcion.
 Once a tolerance develops, the brain relies on Halcion to keep it feeling normal.
 Halcion users have to start increasing their doses to get the euphoric effects that smaller doses no longer provide.

-As a potent benzo, Halcion slows down brain function.
+As a potent Benzo, Halcion slows down brain function.
 The brain compensates by ramping up activity.
 Without Halcion, the addicted brain becomes hyperactive, causing mental and physical withdrawal symptoms.

 Common withdrawal symptoms include:

 Halcion is mostly prescribed for short-term relief of insomnia.
 People who have built up a tolerance to Halcion often experience a resurgence of insomnia — known as rebound insomnia — when they stop taking it.
 This is one of the most common withdrawal symptoms.
 Rebound insomnia usually only lasts for two or three days after the last Halcion dose.

 Dr. Bruce H. Dobkin explained why Halcion users experience rebound insomnia in a feature for the New York Times.

 Initial problems with Halcion may occur because the drug hangs around for only about five hours.
 When the receptors [in the brain] are uncovered the next morning, some people experience the opposite of sedation – excess energy and a pounding heart.